sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-5(Kubernetes, AWS)/k8s-mern-app.md

 ![mern-architecture](images/mern-architecture.png)

-- We are Creating a deployment for the frontend/backend and the database.
+- We are going to Create two deployments one for the application(frontend/backend) and one for the database.

 **Frontend/Backend Deployment:**

-- We are creating a deployment for the frontend/backend.
-- We are using the `mongo-express:latest` image.
+- We are using the `mongo-express:latest` image for creating the application.
-- We use deployment to create the pods, because if the pod goes down, the deployment will create a new pod.
+- We use deployment to create the pods because if the pod goes down, the deployment will create a new pod, Deployment will help us manage the lifecycle of the pod
-- for exposing the frontend/backend to the outside world, we are using the `NodePort` service.
+- for exposing the frontend/backend to the outside world, we are using the service with `NodePort` Type.
 - **Nodeport:** It is a service that exposes the deployment outside the cluster.

 **Database Deployment:**

 - We are creating a deployment for the database.
 - We are using the `mongo:5.0` image.
-- We use deployment to create the pods, because if the pod goes down, the deployment will create a new pod.
+- We use deployment to create the pods because if the pod goes down, the deployment will create a new pod.
-- for communicating with the frontend/backend, we are using the `ClusterIP` service.
+- for communication of DB with the frontend/backend, we are using the `ClusterIP` service.
-- **ClusterIP:** It is a service that exposes the deployment within the cluster.
+- **ClusterIP:** It is a service type that exposes the deployment within the cluster.
-- **Secrets:** We are using secrets feature to store the sensitive information like username and password.
+- **Secrets:** We are using the secrets feature to store sensitive information like `username` and `password`.
 - **ConfigMap:** We are using ConfigMap to store the non-sensitive data in key-value pairs, In our case we are using it to store the database URL.
 - **PersistentVolume and PersistentVolumeClaim:** We are using PV and PVC to store the data in the database, So that if our pod goes down, the data will be safe.